Subdomains, Addon Domains And Parked Domains

 You can also inform search engines whether to treat the redirection as permanent or temporary.

-Setting Up Subdomains, Addon Domains And Parked Domains
+Setting Up Subdomains, Addon Domains And Domain Aliases

-This tutorial provides more information on the difference between addon domains, subdomains, and parked domains, and shows you how to create these in your webhosting control panel.
+This tutorial provides more information on the difference between addon domains, subdomains, and domain aliases, and shows you how to set these up in your webhosting control panel.

 Addon Domains